This procedure outlines the tasks required when making the following applications by emergency care:

 - application for a new interim accommodation order – CYFA s.
 270(6)(a).

-For emergency care protection applications or temporary assessment orders, see Emergency care applications.
+For applications by emergency care or temporary assessment orders, see Applications by emergency care

 Case practitioner tasks